Kevin Ohlemiller, PhD

 St. Louis, MO 63110

-2. Role of genetics in the form and severity of noise-induced hearing loss (NIHL) We have shown that some of the same gene alleles and mutations that promote ARHL also promote cochlear noise injury.
+We study the role of genetics in the form and severity of noise-induced hearing loss (NIHL).
+We have shown that some of the same gene alleles and mutations that promote ARHL also promote cochlear noise injury.
 Such findings point to an interpretation of sensory ARHL as principally cumulative injury.
 We have also published evidence for one or more QTLs that can greatly impact the qualitative character of noise injury.
 CBA/J mice are more resistant to NIHL than are C57BL/6 mice, yet show more severe injury of the cochlear lateral wall and limbus.
 F1 and N2 crosses indicate that predisposition to lateral wall injury is inherited as a dominant trait in nearly Mendelian fashion.
 Two important implications are 1) that there exists no single ‘mammalian’ archetype of cochlear noise injury, and 2) that injury to the organ of Corti and lateral wall are mechanistically and genetically independent.

 - B.S.
 Biology, Indiana University 1983;